codepath/web103_finalproject/planning/entity_relationship_diagram.md

 - 1 unique board member could be a member of 1 board

 **Table 4: Tasks**
-- 1 unique ask could belong to only 1 board
+- 1 unique task could belong to only 1 board
 - 1 task can have only 1 creator
 - 1 task can have 0 or more acceptor